12 facts you probably don’t know about Guatemala

 San Jorge La Laguna is a small village that overlooks Lake Atitlan and is home to locals eager to let you in on their traditional crafts.
 Better yet, stay with a local host family to really immerse yourself in the culture.

-A view of the sunset on Lake Atitlan.
+A view of the sunset from a rickety wooden pier on Lake Atitlan.

 All Saints Day Kite Festival is Guatemalans’ way of honoring their dead.
 Every year on November 1st, Guatemalans partake in this ritual that has been around for more than 3000 years.
-People flock down to the cemeteries to clean and decorate the graves of their loves ones.
-Then, Guatemalans fly massive and intricately-decorated kites high in the sky — it’s quite the sight to behold.
+People flock to the cemeteries to clean and decorate the graves of their loved ones.
+Then, Guatemalans fly massive and intricately decorated kites high in the sky—it’s quite the sight to behold.

 A major thank you to Intrepid’s local Guatemala tour leader, Dennis Asturias, for his on-the-ground insights!